-Detailed list of all the elements needed to build this 3D printed, bluetooth controlled (mobile phone with android) RC car.
+A detailed list of all the elements needed to build this 3D printed, Bluetooth-controlled (mobile phone with android) RC car.

-BlueCArd is a fully 3D printed indoor RC (remote controlled) car powered by Arduino Nano microcontroller, a bluetooth module and Android controlled.
+BlueCArd is a fully 3D-printed indoor RC (remote-controlled) car powered by an Arduino Nano microcontroller, and a Bluetooth module, and controlled with an Android device.

 You can watch the car in action in this short teaser video: